Dental Assisting — Lincoln

 Course Description

-The goal of the clinical externship is to foster the student’s personal and professional development as a Dental Assistant.
-The externship offers the student the unique opportunity to work on a variety of patients with varying conditions under the immediate supervision of a licensed dentist.
-Throughout the clinical experience the student will build confidence and master their skills as an entry-level dental assistant in specialty offices, such as, Orthodontics, Periodontics, Endodontics, Prosthodontics, Oral Surgery and Pediatric Dentistry.
+The goal of the internship is to foster the student’s personal and professional development as a Dental Assistant.
+The internship offers the student the unique opportunity to work on a variety of patients with varying conditions under the immediate supervision of a licensed dentist.
+Throughout the clinical experience the student will build confidence and master their skills as an entry-level dental assistant in a variety of offices, such as, Family, Orthodontics, Periodontics, Endodontics, Prosthodontics, Oral Surgery and Pediatric Dentistry.

 Notes:

 Course numbers and sequences are listed here for reference only.
 The actual delivery sequence of courses contained in this program may vary depending on individual campus scheduling.
-Courses identified as requiring a prerequisite delivery are marked with a single asterisk (*), as noted in the course description.
+Maximum Time Fame (MTF): 50 Semester Credits.

 *Mode of Delivery: Residential, Blended Learning or Online are the methods we may use to deliver content in each course.
 The Residential courses are offered on ground at the campus.
 Blended courses are offered by delivering a fraction of the course in an online format as well as traditional face to face method.
 Online courses are delivered 100% online.
 The Blended delivery and online delivery plan will implement distance education activities into each course in the program of study.
 The use of simulations, case studies, assessments and multimedia will be used to enhance the students understanding of the learning objectives outlined in the course syllabus.